Action on Smoking and Health: Campaigns

 ASH uses funding from the BHF and CRUK to influence policy on a variety of issues including taxation and smuggling, health inequalities, harm reduction, and smoking and young people.
 It also works to raise awareness of the methods used by the tobacco industry to influence public health policies.
 ASH coordinates the Smokefree Action Coalition (SFAC), the umbrella group for organisations working to reduce the harm caused by tobacco, which was set up to campaign for comprehensive smoke-free legislation.
+As part of its harm-reduction work, ASH has described vaping as less harmful than smoking and as a potential aid for adults attempting to quit, while stating that vapes should not be used by children or people who do not smoke.

 In February 2006, ASH won its campaign for legislation which created comprehensive smoke-free indoor workplace regulation, introduced in England on 1 July 2007.
 The smoke-free regulations included all pubs, bars and private members' clubs, as well as cafés, restaurants, and enclosed workplaces.
 A similar smoke-free law had already come into force in Scotland in March 2006, and Northern Ireland and Wales followed in April 2007.
-Campaigning after this point focussed on the need for a new government strategy on tobacco control.
+Campaigning after this point focused on the need for a new government strategy on tobacco control.

 In 2008, ten years after the publication of "Smoking Kills", a white paper on tobacco and the first comprehensive strategy to tackle the issue, ASH published "Beyond Smoking Kills" which provided a review of progress on the control of tobacco.
 The report called for a number of measures including a tobacco display ban, prohibition of the sale of tobacco from vending machines and standardised tobacco packaging.